Navigating the Weather :: The Inside Scoop

 :: THE WEATHER :: WHAT GIVES ::

-My rule of thumb for navigating the weather is to "wait and see".
+My rule of thumb for navigating the weather is to "wait it out".
 Weather forecast are generally pretty inaccurate far out, so, Russian-Roulette-style, we basically have a 50/50 chance of getting lucky.
-Once we know what the morning looks like, and we have access to the hourly forecast, we can go from there.
+Once we get to the ‘day before’ / ‘morning of’ timeframe, we have access to the hourly forecast, the radar app, and we can go from there.

 I generally reserve session reschedules for really nasty weather.
-If it's your Engagement session we're talking about, it's really fun to "work with whatever the day brings", especially since come what may, the Wedding Day will not be getting rescheduled due to a 15% chance or wind, so dreading the weather is entirely unnecessary.
-With a bit of planning (umbrellas? clear umbrellas?), going with the flow, and being up for some gusty or misty play, fun and unique shots are born (rain, shine or snow).
+If it's your Engagement session we're talking about, it's really fun to "work with whatever the day brings", especially since come what may, the Wedding Day will NOT be getting rescheduled due to a 15% chance or wind, so dreading the weather is entirely unnecessary.
+With a bit of planning (umbrellas? clear umbrellas? change of shoes?), going with the flow, and being up for some gusty or misty play, fun and unique shots are born (rain, shine, or snow).
 If you're up for it, let's do it!
+You might be surprised by how much fun it is to be spontaneous, since as adults we often start getting a bit too ‘responsible’ and ‘set in our ways’, it’s fun to unleash that ‘kid’ side of you and have fun no matter what!

 We do not reschedule if it is to be gusty.
-I actually absolutely love windy sessions!!
+I actually absolutely LOVE windy sessions!!
 (Kristin and Alex's photos are proof why!)
 Wind creates motion, and adds a sprinkle of flavor to any pose.
 There is one caveat, though, you have to come ready to "flirt with the wind".
-Let go of the 'every hair in the right place and direction' idea, and let the wind direct the dance.
+Let go of the 'every hair in the right place and direction' idea, wear lipstick instead of lipgloss, possibly bring a hat and even a hair-tie, and let the wind direct the dance.
 It's actually really fun once you get into it.

 SPLASH SPLASH :: RAINY SESH